davidsekar/Redis-Xplorer/README.md

 # Redis Xplorer

-This is a visual studio code extension for managing Redis cache.
+This is a visual studio code extension for accessing redis keys, filter redis keys by pattern or modify the values.